publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch31/schIV/m__us_usc_t16_s1414a.md

         (1)

-         There are authorized to be appropriated to the Secretary the following amounts, to be used by the Secretary to carry out the research described in subsection (a) of this section:
+         There are authorized to be appropriated to the Secretary the following amounts, to be used by the Secretary to carry out the research described in subsection (a):

             (A) $4,000,000 for fiscal year 1998.